 It wasn’t easy to make a major life change at the age of 69.
 Perseverence, inspiration and the knowledge of veteran Asian expatriates helped to make possible the jump to Vietnam. …

 I began exploring my options, casting long glances at Asia.
-My girlfriend of many years, Barb, wasn’t interested.
+My girlfriend of many years, the photographer Barb Gonzalez, wasn’t interested.
 Not only had she had a negative experience living in Singapore in her early 20s; she wasn’t prepared to consider a new life so far away from her young-adult son.

 I’m often asked how I wound up in Vietnam specifically.
 There is no one answer.
 Certainly, the experience of my traveling friend Kurt Bennett weighed in.
 Kurt ventured to Ho Chi Minh City (the former Saigon) around 2008, used his considerable wisdom to start a couple of small manufacturing businesses, and returned to Oregon with a wife.
 Now he and Thi have two homes, including Vietnam for several months each year.
 Not surprisingly, he gave the country his highest recommendation.